 4. Collect your requirements

-Make sure that you know what you expect from the RPM system.
+Make sure that you know what you expect from the patient tracking software.
 Envision the problem your RPM will be handling and the final value it delivers.
 This will help you adjust the way your business processes run now and how you can adjust them before the RPM is up and running.

 Also, this would simplify your cooperation with a tech partner in the early stages.
 You’ll be able to list the top functions for proof of concept development and significantly simplify the job for the discovery team.